-Toronto Pearson is also one of a handful of North American hubs participating in a regular Airports Council International forum focused on setting reduced emissions targets for airports, and forums focused on the further development of Sustainable Aviation Fuels (SAFs).
+Toronto Pearson is also one of a handful of North American hubs participating in a regular Airports Council International forum focused on setting reduced emissions targets for airports and forums focused on the further development of Sustainable Aviation Fuels.
+To this end, the GTAA signed on to the World Economic Forum's Clean Skies for Tomorrow initiative.
+This includes showing our support for the Clean Skies for Tomorrow Ambition statement, which commits the aviation industry to using 10% Sustainable Aviation Fuel by 2030.

-With respect to the mitigation of Physical Risks associated with climate change, the GTAA also has a Climate Change Vulnerability Assessment for Selected Stormwater Infrastructure at the Airport.
-The Assessment is based on the Public Infrastructure Vulnerability Committee (PIEVC) protocol for Climate Change Vulnerability Assessments.
-It assessed the vulnerability of infrastructure to both existing climate and future climate.
+With respect to the mitigation of Physical Risks associated with climate change, the GTAA has also undertaken a Climate Change Vulnerability Assessment for Selected Stormwater Infrastructure at the Airport.
+The Assessment is based on the Public Infrastructure Vulnerability

+Committee (PIEVC) protocol for Climate Change Vulnerability Assessments.
+It assesses the vulnerability of infrastructure to both existing climate and future climate impacts.
 The Assessment assists the GTAA in: i) determining which improvements or changes should be considered to prevent flooding during severe storms; ii) creating and revising its processes and procedures associated with extreme weather events; and iii) conducting comprehensive reviews after each severe weather event to enhance the GTAA's preparedness for future severe weather events.

-The GTAA mitigates physical event risk from climate change to its business and its assets through the purchase of insurance, and believes that the financial impact of such risks would not be material.
-Management monitors transitional risks related to climate change (see "Operational Risks" below for more about transitional risks), but due to their uncertainty it is not possible to assess financial materiality.
+The GTAA mitigates physical event risk from climate change to its business and its assets through the purchase of insurance and believes that the financial impact of such risks would not be material.
+Management monitors transitional risks related to climate change (see "Operational Risks" below for more about transitional risks), but due to their uncertainty, it is not possible to assess financial materiality.